arpeggiorpg/arpeggiorpg/README.md

 - Example enemies
 - Character balance tester using generative testing to see how builds perform in combat vs 1/N enemies, and with 1/N allies
+- Geography
+  - Represent geography in Game
+  - Turn phase when players can move
+  - Conditions which trigger an effect when the target moves
+  - Abilities that move the caster to a location (in a straight line? within a range?)
+  - Abilities that move a target to a location (in a straight line?
+Within a range?)
+  - How to implement Swapblast???
+  - Abilities that allow movement vs abilities that instantly move